Skip to main content

 Fee typeCharged byDetails

-Gas fee (source chain)The source blockchain networkRequired to execute the burn transaction.
+Gas fee (source chain)Source blockchain networkRequired for the burn transaction.
 Amount varies by chain and congestion.

-Gas fee (Solana)Solana networkRequired to mint the USDC on Solana.
+Gas fee (Solana)Solana networkRequired for minting USDC on Solana.
 Typically very small (fractions of a cent).

-CCTP protocol feeCircleNo additional protocol fee for standard CCTP transfers.
+CCTP protocol feeCircleNo fee for standard CCTP transfers.

 Transaction time